dmohan12/Universal-Dojo/README.md

 ### 7. Commenting on a post
 ### 8. Searching posts by title

 * This is still a ongoing project.
-Updates coming shortly.
-Feel free to add to it
+Updates coming shortly and feel free to add to it.